Optimal Transport and Tessellation

-In particular, this shows that there is always a solution to the (even very much generalized) tessellation problem.
+In particular, this shows that there is always a solution to the (even very much generalised) tessellation problem.

 We are interested in the geometry of the mass being allocated to a certain Dirac point.
 More specific, how does the set $T^{-1}(x_i)$, the cell allocated to $x_i$, look like?
-Does is have to be connected?\\ A nice way to look at these sets is to interprete them as intersections of ``halfspaces'', i.e.:
+Does it have to be connected?\\ A nice way to look at these sets is to interpret them as intersections of ``halfspaces'', i.e.:

 Thus, a good way to study the geometry of the cells $T^{-1}(x_i)$ is to look for properties invariant under sections of these ``halfspaces''.
 In this way we can reduce the problem from a many point problem to a two point problem.